omazhary/Presentations/PITCHME.md

 @title[SAP Convo]

-> "Ach komm mal Omar, Du willst nicht wirklich den Rad von Anfang an neu erfinden, willst Du?" - Stefan Weber
+> "Oh come on Omar, you don't really want to re-invent the wheel, do you?" - Stefan Weber

 ---